MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-setup-machine.md

 In order to configure your MSI installer to include Windows nodes, make sure you have the MSI installer with Kubernetes distribution of choice and the provided **AksEdgeWindows-v1** files in the same folder.

-1. Unzip the files of *AksEdgeWindows-x.xx.x.zip* in the same `kXs` MSI folder.

-1. Open PowerShell as an admin, and navigate to the folder directory with the installer and files.
+1. Open PowerShell as an admin, and navigate to the folder directory with the installer and **AksEdgeWindows-v1** files.

 2. In the following command, replace `kXs` with the Kubernetes distribution you have installed and run: